Planter Boxes: 5 Tips for Selecting the Best One

 Fabric Planters

 Also known as grow bags, fabric planters are porous.
-That allows for better drainage and aeration of soil for healthier roots while preventing root rot.
+That allows for better soil drainage and aeration, promoting healthier roots while preventing root rot.
 They’re also lightweight and easy to move.

 Grow bags are inexpensive if cost is a significant consideration.
 However, they aren’t durable.
-So you can expect to replace them every two or three growing seasons.
+You can expect to replace them every 2 or 3 growing seasons.

 Owing to their porous nature, fabric planters will dry out quickly.
 And that translates to watering more often.
-Additionally, if you’re growing plants that like moist soil, you’ll want to consider another container type.
+Additionally, if you’re growing plants that prefer moist soil, you’ll want to consider a different container type.
 For example, asparagus, celery, watercress, and arugula fall into that category.

-Plastic gardening boxes retain water better than wood, fabric planters, or terra cotta.
+Plastic gardening boxes retain water better than wood, fabric, or terra cotta planters.

 For example, sub-irrigated planters (SIP) use a fill tube.
 It lets you add water to a reservoir.
 As a result, plant roots can access water when needed.

-That means less time spent worrying about whether plants need water or not.
+That means less time spent worrying about whether plants need water.
 And more time spent watching your plants grow.
-EarthBox planter boxes include sub-irrigation.
+EarthBox planting boxes include sub-irrigation.
+Read more about why self-watering planters are a gardener’s best friend.

-Like metal, plastic can heat, specifically black planter boxes.
+Like metal, plastic can heat, especially black plastic planters.
 So choose a lighter-colored plastic like terracotta.
 Plastic also doesn’t offer as much insulation for plants as wood.

 Tip #3: Make Sure Your Planter Box Has Good Drainage

 One of the caveats to box gardening is drainage.
-Planter boxes need drainage holes to prevent the roots of your plants from rotting.
+Planting boxes need drainage holes to prevent plant roots from rotting.
 Ensure the planter box has at least a few drainage holes.

-You won’t be concerned with a grow bag as they provide superior drainage.
+You won’t need a grow bag, as they provide superior drainage.
 Most plastic gardening containers include drainage holes.
 They may even come with drainage plugs.
 So if you want to use the planter indoors, you can without worrying about moisture on a windowsill or table.

 You’ll want to pay particular attention to wood and metal containers.
 In many cases, they lack appropriate drainage.
 Depending on the wood planting box, slots may open where the wood comes together to support drainage.
 If not, you’ll need to drill a hole into them to allow water to escape.

-Tip #4: How Long Do You Anticipate Using a Planter Box?
+Tip #4: How Long Do You Anticipate Using a Garden Container?

 Invest in a more durable, longer-lasting container if you're a more serious gardener.
 Although generally expensive, metal gardening containers can last decades with proper care.
 It’s common for them to last up to 40 years.